ducakar/openzone/README.md

 MinGW (`mingw32-*`) versions of all dependent libraries installed.
 Many of those packages must be built from AUR.

+The following parameters may be given (`build` is assumed if none):

+    * `clean`: Delete directories for all platforms
+    * `build`: Copy libraries for selected platforms into corresponding directories.

 ### `nacl-test.sh` ###

 Prepare directory `build/NaCl-test` (creating symlinks to binaries, compiled data archives, HTML